Trading fairly guidelines

 - Where additional guarantees and warranties are offered to consumers it will be made clear that these are optional and in addition to the consumer's statutory rights.
 Clear and accurate details will be provided including a clear indication of who is responsible for the guarantee or warranty.

 - Completion/delivery dates should be agreed in advance.
 Where delays prove unavoidable the customer should be given as much advance notice as possible.
-Where appropriate, given the size and nature of your business, such dates should be communicated in writing.
+Such dates should be communicated in writing.
 Where agreed delivery dates cannot be met, then suitable alternatives or appropriate remedies should be offered to customers.

 - You will give clear and accurate information on any cancellation rights that your customers may have in relation to a contract, whether these are statutory or additional rights.

-- Where appropriate, given the size and nature of your business, easily accessible and user-friendly after-sales procedures should be in place to ensure consumer requirements are dealt with effectively.
+- Easily accessible and user-friendly after-sales procedures should be in place to ensure consumer requirements are dealt with effectively.
 Any charges in relation to these after-sales procedures must be clearly communicated to users.